mida-project/sa-uta7-recall-precision/README.md

 &#8212; [Shruti Saxena](https://towardsdatascience.com/@shrutisaxena0617)

 The hereby repository is dependent from the [`sheet-reader`](https://github.com/MIMBCD-UI/sheet-reader) repository, so please first of all clone that to your machine.
 The work is submitted to top [Human-Computer Interaction (HCI)](https://www.interaction-design.org/literature/topics/human-computer-interaction) conferences of [Computer Science (CS)](http://www.guide2research.com/).
 Results will be published on both [Current vs Assistant](https://www.overleaf.com/project/5d07b177aa894d7b4d4638e4) ([CHI 2020](https://chi2020.acm.org/)) and [Human-AI Interactions](https://www.overleaf.com/project/5d07b177aa894d7b4d4638e4) ([IUI 2020](https://iui.acm.org/2020/)) papers for higher context.
 For more information regarding our results, please follow our set of [`notebooks/`](src/notebooks/).
 You can start by the [`confusions.ipynb`](src/notebooks/confusions.ipynb) file, for example.
+In the repository [wiki](https://github.com/mida-project/sa-uta7-recall-precision/wiki) we further address several other questions and results.

 <a href="https://www.patreon.com/oppr" target="_blank">
 <img src="https://c5.patreon.com/external/logo/become_a_patron_button@2x.png" width="160">